 Can I see some past reviews?

-Yes - browse using the links from our reviews index page or try a site search.
+Please do!
+You can browse using the links from our reviews index page or try a site search.

 I’m putting on a play.
 Will you review it?